julp/php-src/README.md

 * 'E', same as 's' but we want to get its encoding: `char **ptr, int *ptr_len, EncodingPtr *enc`

 Add convenient function for array insertion (add_[assoc|index]_stringl?_enc)

+TODO: need to keep charset associated to identifiers but hashtables for symbols use a char * as key, not a zval *.

 # Extension specific